gardenlinux/gardenlinux/README.md

-To jump directly into a fresh local Garden Linux VM, check out [this section](https://gardenlinux-docs.netlify.app/tutorials/local/) for first boot tutorials using KVM or LIME.
+To jump directly into a fresh local Garden Linux VM, check out [this section](https://gardenlinux-docs.netlify.app/tutorials/local/) for first boot tutorials using KVM or LIME with one of our currently supported [releases](https://gardenlinux-docs.netlify.app/reference/releases/maintained-releases.html).

-# Community
+## Community

 To stay up-to-date with recent news about Gardenlinux, subscribe to our mailing
 list: